thirdandgrove/drupal-skeleton/README.md

 1. Move `docroot-goodies\global_custom_module` to `docroot/sites/all/modules/custom` and name the module `[projectcode]_global`.
 For example, `nglcc_global`.
 Update `releases/release-1-0/bootstrap.php` with the module name you picked.

-1. Move `example.local.settings.php` to `docroot/sites/default`.
-Alter the this file for any needed local configuration changes than make a copy of the file in the same folder called `local.settings.php`.
-This file will be ignored by git.

 1. Copy `docroot-goodies/settings.php` to `docroot/sites/default/settings.php` and change `$drupal_hash_salt`.

 1. Boot up the Vagrant machine
 > `vagrant up`

+1. Update `docroot/sites/default/local.settings.php` for any needed local configuration changes.
+This file will be ignored by git.

 1. From `docroot` run the local setup script:
 > `scripts/setup-local.sh`